Free Homeschool Planner and Discovery Journal

 A few of our packets include:

-- Multiplication & Division BUNDLE (with 20 pdfs – 3000+ Pages!)
+- Multiplication & Division BUNDLE (with 20 pdfs – 300+ Pages!)
 Colorful, fun worksheets, games, skip counting activities and more for learning the multiplication tables 2s through 10s!
 This is an amazing value with

 Do your kids know the 4 largest countries?
 Which countries have the most people?
 The longest river?
 This packet covers basic world and U.S. facts.
 It also has a section on geographical features and land form words (both the basics like island, lake, peninsula, but also words like atoll, archipelago and so forth).
 This packet also goes over some of the famous World Landmarks, world deserts and more!